jamescarson3/ctls2017/docs/intro_to_python/intro_to_python_017_libraries.md

-# Processing Tabular Data Part 2 - Numpy & Arrays
+# Libraries, Numpy, and Arrays

 **Objectives:**
 - Explain what a library is, and what libraries are used for.